-#9 THE GIANTS OF THESSALY—-three years before the immortal Jason And The Argonauts showed us how to fight a squad of skeletons and drain juice from iron giants by uncorking their ankles there was this 1960 pastiche of Jason stories from Italy, starring Roland Carey, Ziva Rodann (great name) and Massimo Girotti.
+#8 THE GIANTS OF THESSALY—-three years before the immortal Jason And The Argonauts showed us how to fight a squad of skeletons and drain juice from iron giants by uncorking their ankles there was this 1960 pastiche of Jason stories from Italy, starring Roland Carey, Ziva Rodann (great name) and Massimo Girotti.
 With dialogue containing such gems as “We’re both like trees which produce a marvelous fruit that no one is allowed to gather” and “Her loveliness is ablaze in me like an open furnace”, you might raise hopes, but it’s pretty much a cheapie.
-86 minutes of poor direction (courtesy Ricardo Freda), editing, action.
+86 minutes of poor action, editing, direction (courtesy Ricardo Freda).

-#10 GIDGET GOES TO ROME—-following Gidget Goes Hawaiian and finishing that which began with the 1959 Sandra Dee hit Gidget, this abandons Deborah Walley from #2 for Cindy Carol, but it brings along teen-mag heartthrob James Darren as ‘Moondoggie’.
+#9 GIDGET GOES TO ROME—-following Gidget Goes Hawaiian and finishing that which began with the 1959 Sandra Dee hit Gidget, this abandons Deborah Walley from #2 for Cindy Carol, but it brings along teen-mag heartthrob James Darren as ‘Moondoggie’.
 He has to contest for Gidg’s (‘can I call you Gidg?’) charms against the Roman suaveness of Cesare Danova.
 With Don Porter, Jeff Donnell, Jessie Royce Landis and Joby Baker.
-Rome naturally looks great in color, but I’d pick a number of other movies to gawk at it in.
+Rome naturally looks great in color, but if you want to gawk at it, you could pick a number of other movies.
 Popular in 1963, it made $2,000,000, enough to ensure the 1965 TV series with Sally Field, which led to The Flying Nun, Burt Reynolds, two Oscars, a speech to live down, that damn Gump moron and eventual redemption as Mrs. Lincoln.
 Paul Wendkos bore the direction of the 104 minutes.

-#15 THE GREAT SCOUT AND CATHOUSE THURSDAY—-crass and (worse) unfunny 1976 western comedy wastes an interesting cast.
-Well, for one thing, when you see that it stars Lee Marvin and Oliver Reed and if you know anything about how much hooch those guys could knock back and how much hell they could raise, it’s a wonder the movie ever finished production.
+#14 THE GREAT SCOUT AND CATHOUSE THURSDAY—-crass and (worse) unfunny 1976 western comedy wastes an interesting cast.
+Well, for one thing, when you see that it stars Lee Marvin and Oliver Reed, and if you know anything about how much hooch those guys could knock back and how much hell they could raise, it’s a wonder the movie ever finished production.
 As it was, directed by Don Taylor, it flopped stylistically, critically and commercially.
-Burned out by a series of flops and his lifestyle, Marvin then took a three-year hiatus.
+Burned out by a series of duds and his from his lifestyle, Marvin then took a three-year hiatus.
 With Robert Culp, Elizabeth Ashley (once again poorly used), Kay Lenz (once again a sex object), Strother Martin (once again foul-mouthed), Sylvia Miles (yikes, never again).
 102 minutes.

-#21 A GUNFIGHT—-gimmick western is a snore.
+#20 A GUNFIGHT—-gimmick western is a slug.
 Kirk Douglas and Johnny Cash play two aging gunfighters in financial straits.
-Despite rather liking each other, they agree to face off in an arena for prize money.
-Wives fret, crowd gathers, lead is finally exchanged after a lot of meaningful looks.
+Despite rather liking each other, they agree to face off, in an arena, for prize money.
+Wives fret, crowd gathers, lead is finally exchanged after a lot of meaningful looks are flexed.
 Other than the novel presence of the great songster, it’s a slow stroll to a so-what? payoff.
 Pretentious.
 With Jane Alexander, Karen Black, Keith Carradine (22, in his debut), Dana Elcar, Raf Vallone and Robert J. Wilke.
 Main interest in terms of historical trivia is that the $2,000,000 budget was financed by the 1,800 members of the Jicarilla Apache tribe in New Mexico.
 Directed by Lamont Johnson, the jawin’ lasts 89 minutes, leaving no mark on 1971 or any time thereafter.